stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Python

-#### Packages using the Stanford CoreNLP server
+#### Official StanfordNLP Package

 We are actively developing a Python package called StanfordNLP.
 This package includes an API for starting and making requests to a
 Stanford CoreNLP server.
+It is the recommended way to use Stanford CoreNLP in Python.

 * [StanfordNLP](https://stanfordnlp.github.io/stanfordnlp/) Official Stanford NLP Python package, covering 70+ languages

+#### Packages using the Stanford CoreNLP server

 These packages use the Stanford CoreNLP server that we've developed over the last couple of years.
-You should probably use one of them.

 * [stanfordcorenlp](https://github.com/Lynten/stanford-corenlp) by Lynten Guo.
 A Python wrapper to Stanford CoreNLP server, version 3.9.1.
 [PyPI page](https://pypi.python.org/pypi/stanfordcorenlp/): `pip install stanfordcorenlp`
 * [pycorenlp, A Python wrapper for Stanford CoreNLP](https://github.com/smilli/py-corenlp) by Smitha Milli that uses the new CoreNLP v3.6+ server.
 Available on [PyPI](https://pypi.python.org/pypi/pycorenlp/).